asherk7/asherk7/README.md

 ### 👋 Hi, I’m Asher Khan

 - 🎓 I'm a 4th-year Software Engineering student at [McMaster University](https://www.mcmaster.ca/) and I'm passionate about Machine Learning
-- 🧠 I specialize in Computer Vision, and I'm exploring the research advancing the field, and how it applies to industry and applications
+- 🧠 I specialize in Computer Vision, and I'm exploring the research and industry applications of it
-- 💼 Previously completed multiple internships in different fields of ML, such as Computer Vision and NLP (more info on my [LinkedIn](https://www.linkedin.com/in/asher-khan13/))
+- 💼 Previously completed multiple ML internships (more info on my [LinkedIn](https://www.linkedin.com/in/asher-khan13/))

 ### 🌱 Let’s Connect